aframevr/aframe/docs/components/light.md

 ### Directional

-Directional lights can be thought of as a light source infinitely far away, but shining from a specific direction, like the sun.
+Directional lights are like a light source that is infinitely far away, but shining from a specific direction, like the sun.
 Thus, absolute position do not have an effect on the intensity of the light on an entity.
 We can specify the direction using the `position` component.

 The example below creates a light source shining from the upper-left at a 45-degree angle.
-Note that because only the vector matters, `position="-100 100 0"` and `position="-1 1 0"` are equivalent.
+Note that because only the vector matters, `position="-100 100 0"` and `position="-1 1 0"` are the same.

 ```html
 <a-entity light="type: directional; color: #EEE; intensity: 0.5" position="-1 1 0"></a-entity>
 ```

-It is also possible to specify the direction of the directional light with it's orientation by creating a child entity it targets. for example pointing down it's -Z axis:
+We can specify the direction of the directional light with its orientation by creating a child entity it targets.
+For example, pointing down its -Z axis:

 ```html
 <a-light type="directional" position="0 0 0" rotation="-90 0 0" target="#directionaltarget">